CDSoft/FizzBuzz/README.md

 # LuaX

-[LuaX](https://github.com/CDSoft/luax) is a Lua interpretor and REPL based on Lua 5.4, augmented with some useful packages.
+[LuaX](https://github.com/CDSoft/luax) is a Lua interpreter and REPL based on Lua 5.4, augmented with some useful packages.
 LuaX can also produce standalone executables from Lua scripts.